HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Modify user information

-**Description**: In the Modify User Information page, only the personal password can be changed, and the username and compute node cluster privileges can be viewed.
+**Description:** In the Modify User Information page, only the personal password can be changed, and the username and compute node cluster privileges can be viewed.
 In the navigation bar, click \[Modify User Information] to enter the personal information page.

 ![](assets/hotdb-management/image545.png)